NEW ARBOR TOUR AT OAK HILL!

 COVID-19 Operations Status

 Like many organizations, we are closely monitoring the coronavirus.
 We want what is safest for our community.
 At this current time, our grounds are OPEN during normal business hours, see details below.
 The walk-in gate will be OPEN during weekend hours and no drive in access remains.
-All spring events are either cancelled or postpone at this time.
-While enjoying your walk through our grounds please be sure to follow the recommended guidelines on social distancing by the CDC and DCHealth.
+All events are either cancelled or postpone at this time.
+While enjoying your walk through our grounds please be sure to follow the recommended guidelines on social distancing by the CDC and DCHealth and wear a mask.